Your gift MATCHED!

 Lend Your Voice For A Healthier Virginia

-We support and advocate for local, state and federal public policies that will improve health outcomes and prevent cardiovascular diseases.
-This year we are advocating for policies that would: improve healthcare access for nearly 400,000 Virginians, increase access to healthy vending options, and provide funding for communities to create safe walking and biking environments.
+We support and advocate for local, state, and federal public policies that will improve health outcomes and prevent cardiovascular diseases.
+This year we are advocating for policies that would: support funding to create a produce prescription program, support increased funding for the Virginia Food Access Investment Fund, and support resolutions that recognize racism as a public health crisis.